 But you don’t have to be a statistic.
 Here’s exactly how to build a starter emergency fund in 30 days or less.

-Day 1: Open up a savings account.
+Day 1: Open up a savings account for your starter emergency fund.

 Open up a savings account using whatever bank you like — even a piggy bank that you write your name on works for now.